-1.1.4.
+2.1.4.
 Additional Research.
 Following the Research Term, upon Vertex's request for Company to conduct certain additional Research activities with respect to Licensed Agents and Products, the Parties will discuss in good faith and, if the Parties agree that Company will conduct such activities, agree on a plan (each, an "Additional Research Plan") and budget (each, an "Additional Research Budget") for such activities (the "Additional Research Activities").
 If the Parties agree on the Additional Research Plan and Additional Research Budget, then Company, directly or through its Affiliates or Subcontractors engaged in accordance with Section 2.1.4, will use Commercially Reasonable Efforts to perform the Additional Research Activities in accordance with the Additional Research Plan, including the timelines set forth therein, and in a professional and timely manner.
 Company will, and will require its Affiliates and Subcontractors to, perform its obligations under the Additional Research Plan in compliance with Applicable Law. [].
-Vertex will reimburse Company in accordance with Section 5.8 for Company's FTE Costs and Out-of-Pocket Costs incurred in conducting such Additional Research Activities in accordance with the Additional Research Plan and Additional Research Budget.
-The Parties may amend any Additional Research Plan and Additional Research Budget upon mutual consent.
+Vertex will reimburse Company in accordance with Section 5.8 for Company's FTE Costs and Out-of-Pocket Costs incurred in conducting such Additional Research Activities in accordance with the Additional Research Plan and Additional Research Budget upon mutual consent.

-1.1.5.
+2.1.5.
 Company Pre-Clinical Studies. [].